KrishnanSG/Interact/README.md

         Provide inputs for the prompt messages.
     ```

-3. Enjoy Interact :) .
-We automatically detect for modification made in the file, so just save the file.
+3. Enjoy Interact 😀.
+We automatically detect modification made in the file, so just save the file.

 > You may use the following command to get help regarding the tool
 ```